 If you feel that an assignment has been graded incorrectly or unfairly, you must speak with one of the teaching assistants or the course instructor within one week of getting your grade on that assignment.
-We will not re-grade assignments at the end of the semester or allow opportunities to earn extra points if you are not satisfied at that time with your final course grade.
+We will not re-grade assignments at the end of the semester if you are not satisfied at that time with your final course grade.